shyama7004/Aiida-Personal_Documentation/rabbitmq/HelloWorld.md

 connection.close()
 ```

-### Sending Doesn't Work!
+> <h3>Sending Doesn't Work!</h3>

-If this is your first time using RabbitMQ and you don't see the "Sent" message, then you may be left scratching your head, wondering what could be wrong.
+> If this is your first time using RabbitMQ and you don't see the "Sent" message, then you may be left scratching your head, wondering what could be wrong.
 Maybe the broker was started without enough free disk space (by default, it needs at least 50 MB free) and is therefore refusing to accept messages.
 Check the broker log file to see if there is a resource alarm logged and reduce the free disk space threshold if necessary.
 The Configuration guide will show you how to set `disk_free_limit`.

 ---